rockroman/CI_PP5_Blade/README.md

 #### User model

-- User model as part of the Django allauth library contains basic information about authenticated user and contains folowing fields: username, password,email
+- User model as part of the Django allauth library contains basic information about authenticated user and contains following fields: username, password,email